How to apply for research and development funding from the UK Seafood Innovation Fund (SIF) scheme.

 Who can apply

 This is an open competition.
 Cefas welcomes applications from all sectors.
-Your products must benefit the sustainability and productivity of the seafood industry.
+Your products or services must benefit the sustainability and productivity of the UK seafood industry.
 Applications for collaborative projects that include both seafood sector organisations and technology businesses are encouraged.

 The programme supports the research and development of new innovative ideas.
 It does not provide backing for existing commercial technology.